yugabyte/yugabyte-db/docs/content/latest/sample-data/northwind.md

 showAsideToc: true
 ---

-Download and install the PostgreSQL-compatible version of Northwind on the Yugabyte DB distributed SQL database.
+Download and install the PostgreSQL-compatible version of Northwind on the YugabyteDB distributed SQL database.

 ## About the Northwind sample database